* To detect changes

 There are three types of nerves

-- Autonomic nerves.
-These nerves control the involuntary or partially voluntary activities of the body, including heart rate, blood pressure, digestion (Enteric Nervous System), and temperature regulation.
+- Autonomic nerves, control the involuntary or partially voluntary activities of the body, including heart rate, blood pressure, digestion (Enteric Nervous System), and temperature regulation.

-- Motor nerves.
-These nerves control movement through passing information from the brain and spinal cord to the muscles.
+- Motor nerves, control movement through passing information from the brain and spinal cord to the muscles.

-- Sensory nerves.
-These nerves relay information from the skin and muscles back to the spinal cord and brain.
+- Sensory nerves, relay information from the skin and muscles back to the spinal cord and brain.
 The information is then processed as pain and other sensations.

 The body is constantly monitoring the levels of Sodium, Potassium, and Calcium within the blood.
 Excess or deficiency will impair the proper functioning of the muscles and other systems of the body.
 Other important minerals are; Chloride, which is a major contributor to the osmotic pressure gradient between the Intercellular fluid ICF and extracellular fluid ECF, and plays an important role in maintaining proper hydration of the cell.
 Magnesium contributes to the production of energy and cardiovascular function.

 For an action potential to be initiated a signal is required.
 This is achieved through the involvement of Neurotransmitters.

 The nervous system works alongside the endocrine system to maintain homeostasis.
 One aspect of the workings of the nervous system is communication through the involvement of neurotransmitters.
 These have to be continually recycled and maintained.
 For nerve impulses to be effectively transmitted there is a need for the neurones to be insulated within a myelin sheath, made up of a high concentration of lipids.
 Due to its high energy requirements and its high concentration of lipids, the system is susceptible to cellular damage through the activity of free radicals.